VernissageApp/VernissageServer/Sources/VernissageServer/VernissageServer.docc/DockerContainers.md

 In a standard deployment little to no changes to this docker compose configuration are necessary.

 Also included is a standard `redis-server` container.
-Beyond that PostgreSQL database and S3 storage are needed, which are not part of  this docker compose configuration.
+Beyond that a **PostgreSQL** database and **S3** storage are needed, which are not part of this docker compose configuration.

 Copy all of the following to **HOME**`/docker-compose.yml`:
 ```